benjaminvatterj/websitev2/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_ben_vatter.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-I am an Assistant Professor at the MIT Sloan School of Management in the Applied Economics group.
-My research focuses on competition and policy design, with particular emphasis on health care markets.
+I am the Class of 1943 Career Development Assistant Professor at the [MIT Sloan School of Management](https://mitsloan.mit.edu/faculty/directory/benjamin-vatter) in the Applied Economics group.
+My research focuses on competition and policy design, with emphasis on healthcare markets.

+I got my Ph.D. in Economics from Northwestern University in 2022.